 3. Offer an Employee Directory and Employee Organizational Chart

-With the employee directory, employees can easily look up, connect and network with their new colleagues through multiple touch points.
-The employee organizational chart application displays manager and supervisor relationships, ensuring all employees are aware who they can contact for different requisites, which is especially important during a change of management.
+With the employee directory, employees can easily look up, connect, and network with their new colleagues through multiple touchpoints.
+The employee organizational chart application displays manager and supervisor relationships, ensuring all employees are aware of who they can contact for different requisites, which is especially important during a change of management.

 4. Project Collaboration Software